 View the current course structure

-The institute of Education, DCU is set within the only faculty of education on the island of Ireland.
+The Institute of Education, DCU is set within the only faculty of education on the island of Ireland.
 It runs the largest postgraduate programme of this kind in the country.
 This means that you will have the opportunity to come in contact with course participants from a wide variety of settings and benefit from input provided by lecturers who have developed expertise in a very broad range of (often specialist) areas and sectors.
 For example, particular expertise has been developed within the programme team around the inclusion of students in primary, post-primary and special schools and other education centres, including settings that respond to highly complex learner profiles, such learners deemed to have severe or profound learning disability.

 The programme is open to all serving teachers who are employed in a position funded by the Department of Education and Skills and who provide Learning Support, Resource Teaching and Resource Teaching for Travellers in recognised primary schools, post-primary schools and other recognised educational services.
 Teachers serving in special schools and special classes are also eligible to apply.

 Please review the relevant DES circular at the link below inviting applications for the course.
-This is usually updated and circulated in January or early February of each year.

 * Note applications for DCU is via the process below, not the hard copy from the above circular.